 Guide

-Conversion rate optimisation — commonly shortened to CRO — is the process of improving your website so that a higher percentage of visitors take the action you want them to take.
-That action might be filling in an enquiry form, making a purchase, signing up for a newsletter, or calling your business.
-Whatever the goal, CRO is about getting more from the traffic you already have.
+Conversion rate optimisation — commonly abbreviated to CRO — is the practice of improving your website so that a higher percentage of visitors take the action you want them to take.
+That action might be filling in a contact form, making a purchase, signing up for a newsletter, calling your business, or downloading a guide.
+Whatever your goal, CRO is about making your website work harder with the traffic you already have.

 FAQs